Slippery Elm Root

 Slippery Elm Root has an earthy taste.

-What this tea can do for you
+What this tea can do

 Slippery Elm is known to help with coughs as well as sore throats.
 When taken orally, mucilage becomes slick and coats the mucous membranes in the intestinal tract soothing inflammation, relieving pain, and giving your bowels a much-needed rest to heal themselves.
 It can also aid in relieving diarrhea and constipation.